The Flight of Dragons: Crew

+Broadcast

+The Flight of Dragons premiered on ABC on August 3, 1986.
+The Disney Channel aired the film on December 1, 1992.
+Cartoon Network broadcast the film on July 30, 1995 as part of Mr. Spim's Cartoon Theater.

 Reception

 Filmsy.com said of the film, "Animated fantasy films geared for family viewing just aren’t made like this anymore...
 The voice acting in this movie is excellent, to say the least...
 Though the animation might seem a bit 'dated', it remains beautiful by 1982 standards".
 "The dialogue is surprisingly intelligent and may confuse some children but it is nice to see an animated film that will stimulate adult minds a little...
 The voice cast are all great and I can’t find a single fault with any of them", said blogcritic.org.
 The Unknown Movies said "There may not be a strong constant thread in The Flight of Dragons, but all its moments of warmth, imagination, and interest combine to make magic."

 Colin Greenland reviewed The Flight of Dragons for Imagine magazine, and stated that "The Flight of Dragons is unsophisticated to say the least, but the Japanese animation includes some nice shimmering effects; and if, like Dickinson's, your best character is a dragon, then this is for you."

 Other reviews were less positive: "I'm sure fans of The Flight of Dragons, sick of looking at crappy downloads or worn VHS copies, will be satisfied with what's here, but if you didn't grow up with this one, it's best left alone."